 For acute and chronic conditions, we recommend a multimodal approach, including but not limited to pharmaceuticals and physical therapy.

 Pain is assessed and treated accordingly before, during and after surgery as well as during follow-up visits.
-By treating pain in several different simultaneous ways, Dr. Colmey and our staff are able to decrease healing time and allow for reduced drug dosages which lower the potential for adverse side effects.
+By treating pain in several different simultaneous ways, our veterinarians and staff are able to decrease healing time and allow for reduced drug dosages which lower the potential for adverse side effects.

 What can you expect during the procedure?